Rock-Lex/Time-Tracking-System/README.md

 The system scans the bar code or RFID key and then, with the help of Odoo API, logs in or logs out the employee to whom the key is assigned. <br/>

-Gives information on the display about the number of hours worked, date and time. <br/>
+The display shows the number of hours worked, date and time. <br/>

 The request is made with the help of libCurl and then parsed with the help of libjson-c-dev.
 The graphic interface was written with the help of the SDL library. <br/>